switchbitio/brage-ghost-theme/README.md

 * `brage_ghost` - Container that will contain your Ghost instance.
 This is separated from your blog content so that you can upgrade Ghost versions or configurations without losing your content.
 * `brage_nginx` - An nginx container pre-configured and optimised to serve your Ghost blog

-You can navigate to http://localhost:2368 to view your Ghost instance.
+You can navigate to [http://localhost:2368](http://localhost:2368) or the blog URL configured in `docker/ghost/config-prod.js` to view your Ghost instance.

-**NOTE:** You must first setup your blog by going to http://localhost:2368/ghost and following the instructions.
+**NOTE:** You must first setup your blog by going to [http://localhost:2368/ghost](http://localhost:2368/ghost) and following the instructions.
-Once you're done setting up your blog, don't forget to select the Brage theme under Settings > General > Theme
+Once you're done setting up your blog, don't forget to select the Brage theme under `Settings > General > Theme`.

 ### Mail configuration